Santa Barbara Composite Squadron 131

 Prospective Cadet Members

-Cadets have ranks starting with Airman Basic all the way to Colonel which is an officer position.
+Cadets have ranks starting with Airman Basic all the way to Colonel.
 While they go through each rank they are learning and becoming better leaders.
 There are 5 phases of cadet leadership.
 They are called milestones.
 Two of the most important milestones are the Billy Mitchell and Spaatz Awards.
-Those who achieve the Mitchell award are promoted to the officer position of Second Lieutenant and this creates the opportunity for the cadet to receive scholarships and a higher military rank if they join the military.
-Those who receive the Spaatz Award which is the pinnacle of the cadet phases are nationally recognized by higher education, industry and the military.
-Only 10% of all national cadets make it to the Spaatz award but a majority earn the Mitchell award.
-Those who enlist in the military and have received the Mitchell Award, will become one rank higher than the others after boot camp.
+Those who achieve the Mitchell award are promoted to the officer position of Second Lieutenant and this creates the opportunity for the cadet to receive college scholarships.
+Those who receive the Spaatz Award are promoted to Cadet Colonel which is the pinnacle of the cadet phases are nationally recognized by all Ivy League Colleges, Fortune 500 companies, and the military.
+Only 10% of all national cadets make it to the Spaatz Award but a majority earn the Mitchell Award.
+Those who enlist in the military and have received the Mitchell Award will become one rank higher than the others after boot camp.

-Overall the Civil Air Patrol Cadet Program offers a life changing experience for teens and opens up a lot of career opportunities once they become adults.
-Our Squadron meets every Tuesday from 6pm-8:30pm and meets once a month for an activity on a Saturday.
-If you are interested please let me know so I can schedule a visits to our squadron.
+Overall the Civil Air Patrol Cadet Program offers a life-changing experience for teens and opens up a lot of career opportunities.
+Our Squadron meets every Wednesday from 6pm-8:30pm and meets once a month for an activity on a Saturday.
+If you are interested please let me know so we can schedule a visit to our squadron.
 If you have any other questions, please email me at Tyler.Epley@cawgcap.org and I will get back to you ASAP.

 First Lieutenant Tyler Epley